cybensis/SPT-VR/README.md

 - **Valve Index**
 - **Vive**

-If your controller isn’t working, configure the control scheme through SteamVR bindings.
+If your controller isnâ€™t working, configure the control scheme through SteamVR bindings.

 ### Does this work with the non-SPT Escape From Tarkov?
 No, using this mod with the official version of Escape From Tarkov can result in a ban.